koendv/vacuum-pump-controller/README_DEVELOPER.md

 The safety factor can be tuned a little to trade off stability for accuracy, if needed.

+The step response can be measured by turning on logging ``l1`` and switching between pump off ``o0`` and pump on ``o100``.
+Capture console output, and import in a spreadsheet as csv.
+Use as input for PID tuning software.

 ## Ways to save flash

 Simple measures to save flash.